 Revenue from fares associated with Metro S.A. passenger transportation, based on the new transport contract, are deducted daily from the funds collected by the Company's sales channel under normal conditions of passenger transportation, generating the liquidity necessary to cover the Company's commitments.
-These revenues correspond to 71% of total revenues ordinary payments received during the first semester of 2021.
+These revenues correspond to 73% of total revenues ordinary payments received as of September 30, 2021.